SharonLutz/SharonLutz.github.io/software.md

 ### NPBAT
 An interactive software package for the analysis of population based genetic association studies.
 On [Google Sites](https://sites.google.com/site/genenpbat/home/npbat) and implements the method from the following paper: <br>
 - **Lutz SM**, Yip WK, Hokanson JE, Laird N, Lange C. (2013) A General Semi-Parametric Approach to the Analysis of Genetic Association Studies in Population-Based Designs. *BMC Genetics*.
 14(13).

-### powerASEeQTL
-An R package that runs power calculations for joint allele specific expression (ASE) and eQTL analyses of RNA-seq data.
-On [GitHub](https://github.com/SharonLutz/powerASEeQTL) and implements the method from the following paper: <br>
-- **Lutz SM**, Thwing A, Fingerlin TE.
-(2017) Power Calculations for eQTL Mapping and Allele Specific Expression with RNA-seq Data.
-(Submitted)

 ### CausalScreen